dustinpfister/blog_posts/_posts/js-onchange.md

 ## 1 - Basics of the js on change event

 In this section I will be quickly going over just a few basic getting started type examples of the on change event in client side javaScript.
+Although I will be keeping these examples fairly simple I assume that you have at least some background when it comes to [getting started with javaScript](/2018/11/27/js-getting-started/) and the additional skills that are needed before hand event to gain something form these basics examples in this section.

 ### 1.1 - js onchange event basic example